-An interesting and quite always ignored episode of the Greek mythology is the one where the ship Argo, built to carry the Argonauts to the conquest of the Golden Fleece, passes through the Symplegades, the clashing rocks.
+An interesting and often ignored episode of the Greek mythology is the one where the ship Argo, built to lead the Argonauts to the conquest of the Golden Fleece, passes through the Symplegades, the clashing rocks.
 The characteristic of these rocks was to clash each other when someone or something tried to pass between them, killing or destroying everything in their grip.

-They freed a dove to let her pass through the rocks and, while these retreated after having clashed among themselves to kill the bird, the Argonauts made readily and quickly pass their ship through them.
-They came out unscathed, except for the aplustre – an ornamental appendage made of wood, placed at the stern of a Greek or Roman ship, where was believed to reside its spirit/life essence – destroyed by the following clash of the rocks.
+The Argonauts freed a dove to let her pass through the rocks and, while these retreated after having clashed among themselves to kill the bird, they made readily and quickly pass their ship in the space that for a short time would have separated them.
+They came out unscathed, except for the aplustre – an ornamental accessory made of wood, placed at the stern of a Greek or Roman ship, where was believed to reside its spirit/life essence – destroyed by the following clash of the Symplegades.

 The realm of the dead: